 Your shopping cart is empty!

-Gates come in many designs but for driveway gates there are two common configurations.
-These are either sliding or swing gates.
+Automatic gates come in many designs but for driveway gate automation systems there are two common configurations.
+These are either sliding gates or swing gates.

 So what are the advantages and disadvantages or each type of gates?